3 Surprising Benefits of Folic Acid

 It is important to note that while folic acid is generally safe for consumption, taking extremely high doses of folic acid can have negative effects.
 The upper limit for folic acid intake for adults is set at 1,000 micrograms (mcg) per day.
 Taking excessively high doses of folic acid can mask vitamin B12 deficiency, which can lead to nerve damage if left untreated.
 Additionally, taking high doses of folic acid may interact negatively with certain medications, such as antiepileptic drugs.

 Always consult with a healthcare professional before starting any new supplement regimen, especially if you have any pre-existing medical conditions or are taking other medications.
-They can provide personalized recommendations for your specific needs and help you determine the appropriate dosage of folic acid.
+They can provide personalised recommendations for your specific needs and help you determine the appropriate dosage of folic acid.

 In conclusion, folic acid is not just for pregnant women.
 It plays a crucial role in various aspects of health, including preventing birth defects, reducing the risk of heart disease, potentially preventing Alzheimer’s disease, and improving male fertility.
 While it is possible to obtain folic acid from food sources, it can be challenging to meet the recommended daily intake through diet alone.
 Therefore, taking a multivitamin or prenatal supplement that contains the appropriate amount of folic acid is often the most effective and convenient way to ensure adequate intake.
 Remember to consult with a healthcare professional for personalised guidance and recommendations.